Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 Students working in Spain

-If you have a student residence card, you are allowed to work up to 20 hours a week for the duration of your study in Spain as long as it does not interfere with your studies.
+If you have a student residence card, you can work up to 20 hours a week during your studies in Spain.
 Your employer must arrange a work permit on your behalf.

 For more information, see our guide to Spanish student visas.

 Non-EU relatives of EU/EEA/Swiss citizens can come to Spain without waiting for a year and can also work without a permit.
-However, if any of these family members wish to stay in Spain on their own separate residence permit and work, their employer will need to apply for a work permit on their behalf.
+However, if any of these family members wish to stay in Spain on their own separate residence permit and work, their employer must apply for a work permit on their behalf.

 Family members of EU Blue Card holders can apply for a temporary residence permit without waiting for a year, as long as the conditions for reunification are met.
 They can also work without a work permit.